etienneschalk/scientific-data-viewer/docs/rfc/010-custom-scripts.md

-# Issue #010: Custom scripts for visualization and rendering
+# RFC #010: Custom scripts for visualization and rendering

 ## Description